Havana Plan Piloto: Republic of Cuba

 The Republic of Cuba at the turn of the 20th century was largely characterized by a deeply ingrained tradition of corruption where political participation resulted in opportunities for elites to engage in increased chances for wealth accumulation.
 Cuba's first presidential period under Tomás Estrada Palma from 1902 to 1906 was considered to uphold the highest standards of administrative integrity in the history of the Republic of Cuba.
-Initially he was the President of the Cuban Republic in Arms during the Ten Years' War and again between May 20, 1902, and September 28, 1906.
+Initially he was the President of the Cuban Republic in Arms during the Ten Years' War and again between 20 May 1902, and 28 September 1906.
 His collateral career as a New York City Area Educator and writer enabled Estrada Palma to create Pro-Cuban literature aimed at gaining sympathy, assistance, and publicity.
 He was eventually successful in garnering the attention of influential Americans.
 Estrada Palma was an early and persistent voice calling for the United States to intervene in Cuba on humanitarian grounds.
 He was the first President of Cuba.
 During his presidency, his major accomplishments include improving Cuba's infrastructure, communication, and public health.
 He is remembered in Cuba however for allowing the Platt Amendment to be enacted, which ensured American political and economic dominance over Cuba.